About

 Civil Society and Research Organizations

-NGO/Civil Society (Rhino Ark)
+- NGO/Civil Society (Rhino Ark Charitable Trust)

 Technical Working Groups

-Secretariat
+The Secretariat

-Day-to-day management of the ISLA program
+- Day-to-day management of the ISLA program

-Facilitate the smooth functioning of the board and technical working groups
+- The smooth functioning of the board and technical working groups

-Represent ISLA to outside stakeholders
+- Representation of ISLA to outside stakeholders

-- Field level monitoring
+- Field level implementation and monitoring